xStormyy/Project-Aurora/README.md

  ​**What you can and can't do.**

  ​What you CAN do:

- ​-​Modify the code/design for personal use
+-​ Modify the code/design for personal use

- -Use/study specific parts of the code for personal use.
+- Use/study specific parts of the code for personal use.

  ​What you CAN'T do: